rcrane/scholar_alert_parser/README.md

-# scholar_alert_parser
+# Google Scholar alert parser

-A tool to parse emails for Google-Scholar recommendations
+A tool to parse emails from Google-Scholar